varunmalladi/varunmalladi.github.io/_pages/about.md

 I have a [Youtube channel](https://www.youtube.com/channel/UCvYCMicLA7TZNfYhOaSCOsw) that is very important to me.
 Teaching is something I find really fulfilling.
 Check it out!

 Aside from mathematics, I enjoy developing software, particularly low-level programs.
+I'm currently working on writing a Rust compiler based on `rustc` (the official Rust compiler).
+I'm documenting the journey [here](https://varunmalladi.github.io/rustconomicon/), and the actual code lives [here](https://github.com/treemcgee42/rc) (check out one of the branches if it seems a little sparse on `main`).

 And aside from even that, I try writing every now and then.